Dasfaust/Depot/README.md

 # Depot
 Manage modpacks with Strapi.
-Depot is made for use with [my fork of SKCraft Launcher](https://github.com/Dasfaust/Launcher), but it's backwards compatible with the original branch!
+Depot is made for use with [my fork of SKCraft Launcher](https://github.com/Dasfaust/Launcher).

 ## Features
 - Automatic package listing generation